It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

 - Direct, assertive communication.
 She asked the obvious question without fear or hesitation.

 - Healthy boundaries and setting a limit.
-She gathered her children close to her and then asked the question directly that stopped him.
+She gathered her children close and then asked the question that called out and de-escalated George.

 Additionally, her kindness was never compulsive or guilt-motivated.
-We also don’t see signs of the underlying rage that many codependents carry (the resentment that builds when they do things for others that aren’t reciprocated, when they always give in, when they allow themselves to be mistreated, etc.)
+We also don’t see signs of the underlying rage that many codependents carry (the resentment that builds when they do things for others that aren’t reciprocated, when they always give in, or when they allow themselves to be mistreated).

 Mary is a self-aware spiritually evolved person.
 Her kindness is authentic because it’s truly a choice (hence the reason she has no resentment).